Felty's syndrome: Treatment

 There is no real treatment for Felty's syndrome, rather the best method in management of the disease is to control the underlying rheumatoid arthritis.
 Immunosuppressive therapy for RA often improves granulocytopenia and splenomegaly; this finding reflects the fact that Felty's syndrome is an immune-mediated disease.
 A major challenge in treating FS is recurring infection caused by neutropenia.
 Therefore, in order to decide upon and begin treatment, the cause and relationship of neutropenia with the overall condition must be well understood.
 Most of the traditional medications used to treat RA have been used in the treatment of Felty's syndrome.
 No well-conducted, randomized, controlled trials support the use of any single agent.
 Most reports on treatment regimens involve small numbers of patients.

 Splenectomy may improve neutropenia in severe disease.

-Use of rituximab and leflunomide have been proposed.
+Use of rituximab, methotrexate and leflunomide have been successful in reducing disease severity.

 Use of gold therapy has also been described.

+Granulocyte-colony stimulating factor is used to correct neutropenia and reduce the risk of infection.

 Prognosis

 Prognosis is dependent on the severity of symptoms and the patient's overall health.
+Overall, the severity and extra-articular manifestations of RA have been decreasing gradually since MTX and biological treatments became available for the treatment of RA.
+The incorporation of G-CSF in the treatment of chronic neutropenia has resulted in a decrease in splenectomies.

 Epidemiology

+The prevalence of Felty syndrome in patients with rheumatoid arthritis is reported to be approximately 1% to 3%, however, with the developments in medication therapies, the risk of Felty syndrome seems to be declining, and true prevalence is very low.
+Felty syndrome usually develops about 16.1 years after rheumatoid arthritis presentation, with increased risk in patients with a positive family history of rheumatoid arthritis.
+The disease follows the same pattern as rheumatoid arthritis and affects females 3 times more than males, is diagnosed in middle age, and affects the White population more compared to non-White populations.